-Focus on Indoor/Outdoor Tight-buffered Cable
+Focus on Indoor/Outdoor Tight Buffered Cable

-We manufacture and market a broad range of indoor/outdoor tight-buffered fiber optic cables for use in a variety of short to moderate distance applications which are designed to be very rugged and survivable.
+We manufacture and market a broad range of tight buffered fiber optic cables, including indoor/outdoor tight buffered fiber optic cables for use in a variety of short- to moderate-distance applications.
+Additionally, we believe we offer some of the most rugged and survivable fiber optic cables available, making our products particularly well-suited for the most demanding environments.

-Fiber optic cables used for short to moderate distance applications may be subjected to many different stress environments.
-Cables installed inside buildings may be routed through cable trays, floor ducts, conduits and walls and may encounter sharp corners or edges.
+Fiber optic cables used for short- to moderate-distance applications may be subjected to many different stress environments.
+For example, fiber optic cables used in industrial, petrochemical and mining installations tend to be subjected to harsher environments that create stress on fiber optic cables used in those networks.
+Additionally, cables installed inside buildings may be routed through cable trays, floor ducts, conduits and walls and may encounter sharp corners or edges.
 They may be pulled without lubricant, resulting in higher pull tensions, and stressed to the breaking point if care is not used.
-In the outdoor and underground environments, cables are often subjected to moisture, ultraviolet radiation and long pulling distances through conduits with a variety of bends and corners, resulting in high pulling tensions.
+In the outdoor and underground environments, cables are often subjected to moisture, ultra-violet radiation and long pulling distances through conduits with a variety of bends and corners, resulting in high pulling tensions.
 These conditions can be aggravated if installers are not adequately trained in the installation of fiber optic cable.

-We recognized that, for many applications, the stresses on the cables during installation are similar to those in the military tactical environment, for which our technology was initially developed.
-We applied this technology to develop commercial products serving a market that could not be adequately served by other types of fiber optic cable, including loose-tube gel-filled cable or indoors only tight-buffered fiber optic cable.
+We recognized that the stresses on fiber optic cables used in particularly harsh environments and, for many applications, the stresses on fiber optic cables during installation, are similar to those in the military tactical environment, for which our technology was initially developed.
+We applied this technology to develop a broad range of commercial products serving a market that we believe could not be adequately served by other types of fiber optic cable, including loose-tube gel-filled cable or indoor only tight buffered fiber optic cable.